kennytilton/matrix/cljc/rxtrak/README.md

 * `lein fig:build`; or
 * `clj -M:build`

 Check your browser.
 The rxTrak app should open automatically in your desktop web browser.
 If not, navigate to `localhost:9500`.
+And pardon the cosmetics.
+They were better until we tacked on the refill date and NIH Adverse Events lookup.
+Cleanup RSN.

 ## License